CiganOliviu/CiganOliviu/README.md

 #### 📚 Lifelong Learner, Inspired by Technology
 #### 🏫 Student at Technical University Of Cluj-Napoca, BSc Software Engineering

+- 💻 Currently working as a freelancer
-- 🔭 I’m currently contributing at 🍹Bebisoft and 🐉DrageKongen.
+- 🔭 Currently contributing at 🍹Bebisoft and 🐉DrageKongen
-- 📑 I’m currently archiving great repos at 🌳 ReposTree
+- 📑 Currently archiving great repos at 🌳 ReposTree
 - 📫 How to reach me: ciganoliviudavid@gmail.com
 - 💬 Ask me about everything related to software development
 - 🚀 I’m currently learning based on Need2Nerd philosophy 🤔